#1 of 32 Places to Visit in Jaipur

 #28 of 32 Places to Visit in Jaipur

-At a distance of 4 km from Jaipur Junction Railway Station, Central Park is located in the heart of Jaipur city near the Statue Circle and Dr. Ambedkar Statue.
+At a distance of 4 km from Jaipur Junction Railway Station, Central Park is a public park located in the heart of Jaipur city near the Statue Circle and Dr. Ambedkar Statue.
+It is one of the must-visit places as part of Jaipur packages.

 Central Park was constructed by Jaipur Development Authority in 2006 and inaugurated by the then Chief Minister of Rajasthan, Vasundhara Raje.
-It is considered to be the largest park of Jaipur, which houses a big garden, Rambagh Polo Ground and the Rambagh Golf Club.
+It is considered to be the largest park of Jaipur, which houses a big garden, Rambagh Polo Ground, and the Rambagh Golf Club.
 Central Park Garden also has a long 5 km jogging and walking track.
+It is one of the best places to visit in Jaipur.

-Central park also has tallest flag post of the country with a height of 206 feet.
+Central Park also has the tallest flag post in the country with a height of 206 feet.
 The flag post has a large flag of 28 feet wide and 72 feet in length.
-This national flag looks magnificent when high voltage light falls on it at night time.
+This national flag looks magnificent when high voltage light falls on it at night .....

 #29 of 32 Places to Visit in Jaipur